 Zeus was sitting on the edge of the bookshelf.
 He was fed up with it all.
 “Enough of these myths, they ruin the honesty of good things.”
 He mumbled as he stood up to stomp around and fume a bit more like only one of his stature could.
 “Relax, they always made you look good.
 Don’t make such a big fuss about them.”
 Came a faint voice from among the dusty books, only to be followed by a tiny flash and a yelp.

 Today was different, just like yesterday or tomorrow will be.
-Zeus was fuming, that was more than regular.
+Zeus was fuming, although that was more regular than not.
 That Tome Six had a tiny new singe on its side was a bit more extraordinary, but nothing you would roast a Cherub for.
-What made today different was the fact today would be a real day.
+What made today different was the fact that today would be a real day.
 “Why can’t they just, you know end where we stop telling them?”
 Zeus sat down again, sounding a bit more tired than angry now.
 “Every time, it starts out good, then turns bizarre and wildly interesting with a dramatic ending and then it just simmers on into forgotten agony like Dyonisus’s cooking skills.”
 The faint voice tried again, this time sounding more cautious and maybe even like it has prepared himself with a piece of straightened metal wiggly thing that looked like it has been used before in such situations.
 “You got to give him credit for trying at least.”
-It remembered to let the wiggly thing stand on its own without him holding on to it.
+He suddenly remembered to let the wiggly thing go, otherwise it wouldn’t matter.
 “I don’t see what the big deal is anyway, Zeus.
-People know the good stuff, the rest is afterlife.
+People know the good stuff, the rest is the afterlife.
 Isn’t it?
 See them as your personal diary, or garden as you seem to treat them.”
 It made itself ready and grabbed his ears, they always tingled for hours if he didn’t.
-The wiggly thing fell over.
+After a couple of seconds, the wiggly thing fell over.
 It didn’t even make a sound or anything that might be of comedic effect.
 It just fell over and he was looking at it, almost expectantly.
 Not even a spark.
 Zeus sighed and looked toward the books on his shelf.
-Looked downward towards that overreaching, self-righteous fern that was slowly mocking him.
+He looked downward towards that overreaching, self-righteous fern that was slowly mocking him.
 It wasn’t how it used to be.
 When there weren’t so many Tomes.
 When they weren’t so dusty.
 When Tome Six wasn’t only an outstanding masterpiece hidden among the rest, but the one that became by deeds and tales.
 The more there appeared the less they mattered.
 This Zeus damned bookshelf was his curse.
-They gave him a headache, but the only thing followed from those was a zapped Herm and that was far from less entertaining than what Athene did on an off day.
+They gave him a headache, but the only thing he could do, was to zap Herm and that was far from less entertaining than what Athene did on an off day.
 Full armor, he thought, that was true, but it’s not like anybody ever mentioned the backward shinguards.
 Then he heard the scribble again.
 Zeus jumped to his feet and padded over as fast as he could.
 He hated Tome Nine for this, it was such a punch to his stature.

-The bookshelf hang in its room.
-The room was filled with soft warm light today.
+As the bookshelf hangs in the room, the space around it filled with a soft and warm light today.
 Water came pouring at the stems of the fern onto the soil plateau that it grew from.
 It never questioned where it came from, but enjoyed the feeling as it soaked the ground around its roots.
 They were a bit cramped up and sometimes it wished that the day of release would come again and the soil would loosen up so that his poor old roots may shoot further.
 But it enjoyed the water, his roots sucking it in.
 As it got pumped up through his stem and out towards the tips of his leaves.
 He felt fresh again.
-A light breeze moved it’s leaves aside and some more water drizzled onto that the last dry spot on his shady side.
+A light breeze moved it’s leaves aside and some more water drizzled onto the last dry spot on his shady side.
 He liked it when such a breeze came around on such an occasion.
 It was good.

-That night, a book fell to the ground next to a potted fern.
-Somewhere a satisfied smile hung in the air.
+That night, a heavy book fell to the ground next to a potted fern.
+It’s pages blank except for one tiny red smudge on the first page.
+Somewhere high above a satisfied smile hung in the air before being whisked away.